-The hearing aid has been thoroughly tested for interference, according to the most stringent international standards.
-However, interference between the hearing aid and other devices (e.g. some mobile telephones, citizens band systems and shop alarm systems and other devices) may occur.
+The hearing aid has been thoroughly tested for interference, in accordance with the most stringent international standards.
+However, interference between the hearing aid and other devices (e.g. some mobile telephones, citizens band systems, and shop alarm systems, and other devices) may occur.
 If this occurs, increase the distance between the hearing aid and the interfering device.